-Such resistance to change should be anticipated early on in a project and methods put in place to help diffuse it, work around it or if you are left with no choice to simply ride straight over it.
+Such resistance to change should be anticipated early on in a project and methods put in place to help diffuse it, work around it, or if you are left with no choice simply ride straight over it.

 Being aware of the causes mentioned above and being able to specifically identify which ones may be relevant for the particular innovation that you are implementing greatly assists your chances of overcoming the resistance to change.

 Mobilize Energy And Commitment

 To get everyone motivated and committed to your change you should always begin a change effort with a clearly defined business problem.